qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 It also provides a simpler interface to generate one single waveform that can contain several play statements (preserving program memory).

-The experiment is as follows :
+The experiment is as follows:

 We have a superconducting qubit (controlled using the quantum element 'Drive' in the configuration file) coupled to a readout resonator ('Resonator') with which we would like to apply sequences